 Substantial amendments to a patent application before acceptance in Israel

-(2) If it is not possible to distinguish between the amendments and the existing detail – that the date of the entire application is the date on which the amendments were submitted to the Authority.”
+(2) where the amendments cannot be distinguished from the existing specification – that the date of the entire application shall be the date on which the amendments were submitted to the Office.”

 Amendments to claims

-Corrections to the request description
+Amendments to the description

-How should a substantial correction be marked?
+How should a substantive amendment be marked?

 For more detail, see my book: Patent Laws, Perlstein Ginosar Publishing, pp. 637-643 – the book was published in 2023.